GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Experiments

-\textbf{Evaluation Metrics.} We utilize four metrics to measure the reconstruction results: (1) \textit{PSNR $\uparrow$ (Peak Signal-to-Noise Ratio)}; (2) \textit{SSIM $\uparrow$ (Structural Similarity Index Measure)}; (3) \textit{FSIM $\uparrow$ (Feature Similarity Index Measure)}; (4) \textit{LPIPS $\downarrow$ (Learned Perceptual Image Patch Similarity)} \cite{zhang2018unreasonable}.
-Note that "$\downarrow$" indicates that the lower the metric, the better the attack performance while "$\uparrow$" indicates that the higher the metric, the better the attack performance.
+\textbf{Quantitative Metrics.} We utilize four metrics to measure the quality of reconstruction images: (1) \textit{Peak Signal-to-Noise Ratio (PSNR) $\uparrow$}; (2) \textit{Structural Similarity Index Measure (SSIM) $\uparrow$}; (3) \textit{Feature Similarity Index Measure (FSIM) $\uparrow$}; (4) \textit{Learned Perceptual Image Patch Similarity (LPIPS) $\downarrow$} \cite{zhang2018unreasonable}.
+Note that ``$\downarrow$" indicates that the lower the metric, the better the attack performance while ``$\uparrow$" indicates that the higher the metric, the better the attack performance.

+\textbf{Implementation Details.} The learning rate $\eta$ in (\ref{eq:our_method_update}) is set as $1 \times 10^{-3}$.
+We utilize the signed gradient descent and adopt Adam optimizer \cite{kingma2014adam} when updating the parameters of $G_{opt}$.
+We choose the negative cosine similarity function as the distance metric $\mathcal{D(\cdot, \cdot)}$ when calculating the gradient matching loss $\mathcal{L}_{grad}(\cdot)$ in (\ref{eq:our_method}).
+We conduct all the experiments on NVIDIA GeForce RTX 3090 GPUs for smaller batch sizes and on A100 GPUs for larger batch sizes.